 The only type of accommodation more unique than the hanok is the temple.
 A Korean temple stay is a charming experience; imagine waking up at dawn each day and watching monks in saffron-tinted robes wander about a perfectly manicured garden while lost in thought.
-Join monks in prayer, enjoy simple meals, meditate and reconnect with your spiritual self at any one of South Korea’s many overnight temples.
+Join them in prayer, enjoy simple meals, meditate, and reconnect with your spiritual self at any one of South Korea’s many overnight temples.

 South Korea Yeogwans

 Yeogwans were once the most common type of accommodation in Korea.
 These simple rooms are notable for their ondol stylings; instead of a bed, you sleep on a mattress on the floor, which is sometimes heated, sometimes not.
 The supposed explanation?
 Koreans like to travel in groups.
 By removing the bed, you can get more people into a room.